elastic/integrations/packages/mimecast/docs/README.md

 ## Configuration

+### v1 API Endpoints

 Authorization parameters for the Mimecast API (`Application Key`, `Application ID`, `Access Key`, and `Secret Key`) should be provided by a Mimecast representative for this integration.
+Under `Advanced options` you can set the time interval between two API requests as well as the API URL.
+A Mimecast representative should also be able to give you this information in case you need to change the defaults.

+> Note: Rate limit quotas may require you to set up different credentials for the different available log types.

+### v2 API Endpoints

+Authorization parameters for the Mimecast API (`Client ID` and `Client Key`) should be provided by a Mimecast representative for this integration.
 Under `Advanced options` you can set the time interval between two API requests as well as the API URL.
 A Mimecast representative should also be able to give you this information in case you need to change the defaults.